mustafasegf/pemasak-infra/README.md

 web: gunicorn [project_name].wsgi
 ```

-2. Make sure to push branch is master to deploy to the server
+2. Make sure to push branch is master to deploy to the server since the server checks only the master branch.